trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up. **Just remember with wireguard you will lose about 40-50% of wifi(not ethernet cable) speed cause the process of tunneling through pi to router to devices**)
+_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up. **Just remember with wireguard you will lose about 40-50% of wifi speed(not ethernet cable) speed cause the process of tunneling through pi to router to devices**)

 * In wireguard app, select your tunnel and select edit (pencil on top right)